phone: (973) 544-8102 | email: homeinspections@yearns.org | Call or email for Appointment

 Radon is a radioactive decay product of radium, you cannot see, feel, smell or taste .
 It is found at low concentrations in almost all rock and soil.
 Radon is generated in rock and soil, and it creeps through cracks or spaces between particles up to the outside air.
 Although outdoor concentrations of radon are typically low (0.4 pCi/L), it can seep into buildings through foundation cracks or openings and build up higher concentrations indoors, if sources are large enough.
 The indoor radon concentration in a can vary from house to house.

-Testing the home is the only way to know if there is a risk from radon.
-The first step is to test your home for radon and have it fixed (mitigated) if it is at or above the EPA's action level of 4 picocuries per liter (pCi/L) for indoor air.
+Testing the home / building is the only way to know if there is a risk from radon.
+The first step is to test your home / building for radon and have it fixed (mitigated) if it is at or above the EPA's action level of 4 picocuries per liter (pCi/L) for indoor air.
 You may consider to take action if the levels are in range of 2-4 pCi/L. Generally, levels can be below 2 pCi/L fairly simply.
 The action level is not the maximum safe level for radon in the home.
 However, the lower the level of radon the better.

-Type of Radon Testing
+Types of Radon Testing

 Radon related problems found doing our Inspections and Testing